szZzr/Lattice-SVP/README.md

 ### Run Simulator

-Just run `$ simulator -D 2 -B test` this command runs a test basis with Tree Enumeration Depth equals 2.
+Just run `$ simulator -W 1 -D 2 -B test` this command runs a test basis with Tree Enumeration Depth equals 2.

 To simulate the operation, we have create an app which executes all the modules together.
 The operation of simulator includes the followings...

 * It opens the manager and secretary module, which you can setting up by yourself.
-You can see the options if you run `$ manager --help `.
+You can see the options if you run `$ managersimu --help `.
 Manager (module) informs secretary with problem's specification, after that secretary broadcasts the information of problem, and secretary will finish its job when the manager just have done its work.

 * Simultaneously, opens by default 3 workers (ofcourse you can set whatever number of worker you prefer, but need to care about your system's seeds).
 Firstly the workers take information  (Basis, GSO Coefficients and GH Range) about the problem by secretary, after that connect to manager to receive the task and solve the problem with a usage of a parallel implementation, each time they finish their task, just need to re-connect with the manager (not secretary again) and receive a new task.
 The algorithm behind the implementation is an enumeration algorithm of Schnorr and Euchner.